-Hillary Page, Director of Science and Stewardship, BC Region (Photo by NCC)
+Hillary Page, director of conservation, BC Region (Photo by NCC)

 I was introduced to NCC when I did a rare plant survey on Canadian Rockies conservation properties on contract.
 I was so impressed by the properties and the team that I set about trying to find a job with NCC.
 I started working here in 2006.

 What is your educational background and previous experience?

 I have an undergraduate degree in conservation biology and a master's in wildlife and range management, both from the University of Alberta.
 I worked as an independent biologist, specializing in plant ecology, in the Columbia Valley prior to coming to NCC.

 What are you hoping to achieve through your work at NCC?